Resilio Connect consumes approximately 2KB of RAM for every file/folder (4KB if you are syncing Posix or NTFS permissions).

 - Calculate the amount of subfolders (recursively) in the folder you are going to synchronize.

-XXX, the "XXX" value indicates the number of file/folder entries to be synced per iteration.
-It is limited to your RAM capabilities: if your computer has 4GB of RAM, we recommend you set this value to a maximum of 1000000 (2GB for files/folders, 1GB for networking buffers, and 1GB RAM should be reserved for the OS)
+transfer_job_files_limitamount to fit your RAM.
+For example, if your computer has 4GB of RAM, we recommend you set this value to a maximum of 1000000 (2GB for files/folders, 1GB for networking buffers, and 1GB RAM should be reserved for the OS).

 Once the job has completed the initial transfer, proceed to the second step